rtpatel2/kargo_assessment/README.md

-# kargo_assessment
+# kg_rtpatel2_2023
-Pre-assessment for the Software Engineer Intern position at Kargo
+My pre-assessment submission for the Software Engineer Intern position at Kargo